zavolanlab/bindz-rbp/workflow/documentation.md

 #### `combine_MotEvo_results`

-   Combine all motevo results into one tsv file
+   Combine all motevo results into one TSV file

 - **Input**
   - A directory with files containing binding posterior information which is generated in [**run_MotEvo_analysis**](#run_MotEvo_analysis)